HarrisonBall/experimental-control/README.md

 More information about this system experiment can be found in my PhD thesis:

-Robust quantum control & veri cation & quantum simulation with trapped ions
-Harrison B. Ball
+Robust quantum control & verification & quantum simulation with trapped ions Harrison B. Ball
 Doctoral dissertation, http://hdl.handle.net/2123/17899, 2018, The University of Sydney